Phumzile-hub/Myprofile/README.md

 Welcome to my profile.
-Here you find out more about skills and achievements,  link to my padlet  and linkedin available to showcase my experiences,qualifications and projets.
+Here you will find out more about my skills and achievements,  link to my padlet  and linkedin available to showcase my experiences,qualifications and projets.
 Look out for a weather and location feature on the home page.